County of Marin Health and Human Services

 Measles

-As of March 6, 2025 the current risk of measles in Marin County is LOW.
+As of September 5, 2025, the current risk of measles in Marin County is LOW.

-Read Public Health Advisory issued March 11, 2025.
+Read the Public Health Advisory issued March 11, 2025.

 What is Measles?

 Measles is a childhood disease caused by a virus.
-It used to be widespread, but now it can almost always be prevented with a vaccine.
+It was once widespread, but now it can almost always be prevented with a vaccine.
 Also known as rubeola, measles spreads quickly through the air and can be very serious or even deadly for small children.
 Although more kids are getting vaccinated and death rates are decreasing worldwide, measles still kills over 200,000 people each year, primarily children.
 Due to high vaccination rates, measles hasn’t been widespread in the United States for about 20 years.
 Most recent measles cases in the U.S. came from outside the country and happened to people who were unvaccinated or didn’t know if they had been vaccinated.
 Here is a succinct history of measles.

 Why are there Measles Outbreaks in the United States?